Ankow99/se-polymerase/Sunbeam/README.md

 ## Access and Cleanup
 Once the payload finishes executing, `synth` will automatically drop you into a secure multiplexed SSH shell connected to the primary MAAS controller.

-A `sunrc` file is automatically generated in your user directory and sourced at login.
+Both an `admin-openrc` and a `demo-openrc` (if `os_run_demo` is true) file are automatically generated in your user directory.
+The `admin-openrc` file is automatically sourced at login.
 You can interact with the OpenStack CLI and manage the newly deployed cloud:
 ```bash
 openstack server list
 ```